ml-research/LlavaGuard/README.md

 ## Methodology

-LlavaGuard is a family of VLM-based safeguard models, offering a versatile framework for evaluating the safety compliance of visual content.
+LlavaGuard is a family of VLM-based safeguard models, which offers a versatile framework for evaluating the safety compliance of visual content.
 Specifically, we designed LlavaGuard for dataset annotation and generative model safeguarding.
 To this end, we collected and annotated a high-quality visual dataset incorporating a broad safety taxonomy, which we use to tune VLMs on context-aware safety risks.
 As a key innovation, LlavaGuard's responses contain comprehensive information, including a safety rating, the violated safety categories, and an in-depth rationale.
 Further, our introduced customizable taxonomy categories enable the context-specific alignment of LlavaGuard to various scenarios.
 Our experiments highlight the capabilities of LlavaGuard in complex and real-world applications.
 We provide checkpoints ranging from 7B to 34B parameters demonstrating state-of-the-art performance, with even the smallest models outperforming baselines like GPT-4.
 We make our dataset and model weights publicly available and invite further research to address the diverse needs of communities and contexts.

 <div align="center">
   <img src="figs/fig1.png" width="400"  alt="">